 A27.
 Public sector auditors may have additional responsibilities to communicate deficiencies in internal control that the auditor has identified during the audit, in ways, at a level of detail and to parties not envisaged in this SSA.
 For example, significant deficiencies may have to be communicated to the legislature or other governing body.
-Law, regulation or other authority may also mandate that public sector auditors report deficiencies.
+Law, regulation or other authority may also mandate that public sector auditors report deficiencies in internal control, irrespective of the significance of the potential effects of those deficiencies.
 Further, legislation may require public sector auditors to report on broader internal control-related matters than the deficiencies in internal control required to be communicated by this SSA, for example, controls related to compliance with legislative authorities, regulations, or provisions of contracts or grant agreements.